-Make sure you make it super easy to share your post.
-You want readers not only to enjoy and engage with your posts but also share them with their friends, so you increase your audience and your page views (not to mention your social media followers).
+Make sure you make it super easy to share your blog post.
+You want readers not only to enjoy and engage with your posts, but also share them with their friends, so you increase your audience and your page views (not to mention your social media followers).

 You can even make sharing your posts a call to action…’Like what you have read?
 Please share it with your friends!’

-There are lots of great sharing button plugins out there, but my favourite is Social Warfare*.
-They have a great free version, which is easy to use, and a really good value paid for version that has a few more bells and whistles.
+There are lots of great sharing button plugins out there, but my favourites are Social Warfare* (which I use on Productive Blogging) and Grow Social (which I use on Easy Peasy Foodie).
+Both have a great free version, which is easy to use, and a really good value paid for version that has a few more bells and whistles.

 10. A lively comments section

 OK, so in these days of social media, getting people to comment on your blog post is a little harder, but if you write engaging content and share it well, people will comment.
 One little trick which helps is to actually ask a question.
 Like with this post I could ask

 “What do you think?
 Have I covered every element of a successful blog post?
 What would you add?”

 This instantly gives people something to reply to – and permission to disagree with me and/or point out something I have forgotten.
 It also ensures that some of the comments are going to be a little more interesting than “great post” (but please, if you just want to write “great post”, go ahead!
 I never mind being told that!), which gives me something to engage with.

 And for goodness sake, when someone writes a comment: REPLY!!
 Even if it’s just “Thanks, John – that’s good to hear”.
 Your audience wants to engage with you, but they won’t do it if you don’t reply.
 If, on the other hand, you are lovely and helpful/kind/chatty when you reply, that will encourage more comments and interaction and trust among your readers.